venice1200/MiSTer_tty2oled/MiSTer_SSD1322_USB_Testing/Readme.md

 **Testing-Version**

-Updated Arduino Code and tty2oled Daemon.
+Updated Arduino Code, updated tty2oled Daemon Script and new Scripts.

 tty2oled Daemon
 Make a Backup and replace "/usr/bin/tty2oled" with the one from this directory.